Who's Behind Listverse?

 5 George Gianinni

-When the police first arrived at the crime scene, they initially thought this a double suicide case, however, Giannini still had his hands in his pockets, which was inconsistent with a nine-story fall.
+When the police first arrived at the crime scene, they initially thought this a double suicide case.
+However, Giannini still had his hands in his pockets, which was inconsistent with a nine-story fall.
 After much police work, the truth was discovered that this was in fact a suicide that had caused an accidental death.

-4 Baby Out The Window
+4 Baby out the Window

 Tragically in 1944, one of the youngest victims at Cecil Hotel had their life taken from them.
-Dorothy Jean Purcell, 19 years old, was staying as a guest at the hotel when she threw her newborn son from a window.
+Dorothy Jean Purcell, 19 years old, was staying as a guest at the hotel when she threw her newborn son out a window.
 Purcell did not know she was pregnant and woke in the middle of the night with stomach pains when she was sleeping next to her partner, 38-year-old shoe salesman Ben Levine.
 Not wanting to wake Levine, she went to the bathroom and delivered the baby herself.

 Purcell believed the boy was dead, and that’s when she got rid of the body from a great height.
 The lifeless baby was found on a roof adjacent to the building.
 Purcell was arrested, but after psychologists determined she was “mentally confused,” she was eventually found not guilty by reason of insanity.

-3 Suicides In The 1930s
+3 Suicides in the 1930s

 In 1931, a guest, W.K.
 Norton, 46, was found dead in his room after eating poison capsules.
 Although this was the earliest case of suicide at the Cecil, it would not be the last for that decade.
 The following year, 25-year-old Benjamin Dodich was found by a maid in a room, dead by a self-inflicted gunshot wound to the head.
 In 1934, former Army Medical Corps sergeant Louis D. Borden was found with his throat slashed—he had written several notes about suicide while in the room.